teltek/PumukitExternalAPIBundle/Resources/doc/Ingest.md

 # POST /addAttachment
 **Description:**
-Adds an attachment to a given media package using an input stream.
+Adds an attachment to a given multimedia object from file.

 **Path parameters:**
 *NONE*

 **Required (form) parameters:**
-*flavor:* Type of attachment.
+*flavor:* Type of attachment (e.g. 'srt' for .srt type subtitles).
-*mediaPackage:* The mediapackage as XML.
+*mediaPackage:* The edited mediapackage as XML.

 **BODY (upload) parameter:**
 The attachment file.